gdsec-test/security-detections-framework/documentation/Detection_Lifecycle_Framework.md

 Testing of a detection will also include an effort to continuously define the logic and baseline to ensure it is tuned properly for the best possible results.

+Specific examples of how to test can be found [here](https://github.com/gdcorp-infosec/security-detections-framework/blob/main/documentation/archive/Emergency%20Detections.png)

 # Implementation